johnalison/obsidian-notes/Journal/2024/November/8 November 2024 Friday.md

 # Thinking about [[HH at future colliders]]:

-Jessica recomenda Andre...
+Jessica recomends Andre...
 OK with me.
 - will ping for visit next week
 - pinged